electricimp/Wiznet_5500/README.md

 This method causes the Wiznet chip to undergo a reset.
 It is recommended that your use hardware resets (the default behaviour) and to wait for the *onReady()* callback to be triggered before proceeding after a reset.

-The single parameter, *softReset*, is a Boolean value: pass `true` to trigger a soft reset, or `false` (the default) for a hard reset.
+The method’s single, optional parameter, *softReset*, is a Boolean value: pass `true` to trigger a soft reset, or `false` (the default) for a hard reset.

 #### Examples ####